mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

     interface ConnectionPoolOptions {
       /**
-       *  The maximum number of connections that may be associated
+       *  The maximum number of Connections that may be associated
        *  with a pool at a given time.
 This includes in use and
        *  available connections.
        *  If specified, MUST be an integer >= 0.